lifebit-ai/cloudos-cli/README.md

 #### Get a list of your jobs from a CloudOS workspace

-You can get a summary of your last 30 submitted jobs (or all your jobs using `--get-all-jobs` flag) in two different formats:
+You can get a summary of your last 30 submitted jobs (or your selected number of last jobs using `--last-n-jobs n` parameter) in two different formats:

 - CSV: this is a table with a minimum predefined set of columns by default, or all the available columns using the `--all-fields` argument.